-Rational decision-making consists of a sequence of actions planned to rationally achieve a desired solution.
+Rational decision-making consists of a sequence of actions planned to rationally achieve the desired solution.

 Are you familiar with the feeling when something is wrong?
 Or when you have to make a decision; something pushes you towards one direction, but then you think twice, ponder and change your mind?
-Later you realise that actually the first choice was the right one.
+Later you realize that actually, the first choice was the right one.
 Did it ever happen to you?

 According to a study by Drexel University published in the scientific journal Thinking & Reasoning, (volume 22, 2016.
 Issue 4), it has been scientifically demonstrated that finding the solution to a problem relying on intuitions makes us commit fewer mistakes than a more reasoned approach.

 One of the problems leading to analytical reasoning in error is TIME.

 Our analysis proceeds by degrees and therefore can formulate an entire procedure on a wrong basis, because it is hasty, or because it is incomplete, which will, thus, lead to error; intuition is not influenced by “time”.

 In fact, analysis is a conscious process.
 Still, intuition is the fruit of the unconscious mind which, as you know, often remains below the surface and does not manifest itself easily, unless it has found THE solution.

 So, if the unconscious mind can’t solve a problem with its own tools, it remains on hold, and that is why it is more effective.
 While the conscious mind is under the influence of anxiety and leads to hastening a process that would require more time to be properly developed, the unconscious mind instead cannot do it.
 It either exists or it doesn’t.

 The term intuition comes from the Latin word ‘intueor‘, composed of “inside” and “to look”, that is “to look inside” and is a form of knowledge that cannot be explained by words, which is revealed by sudden flashes.